 In essence it’s the PC end of Migration Assistant on your Mac.

 Like transferring from Mac to Mac.
 The Windows part of Migration Assistant talks to Migration Assistant on your Mac.
-And transfer your files.
+And transfer files.

 And you’ve a choice on how you migrate.
 Over wireless or with an Ethernet cable.

 You can transfer your music, photos, videos, files, folders, email, calendars, contacts and email accounts.